veewee/xml/docs/encoding.md

 #### xml_encode

 Encode transforms an array into an XML string, as a full document.
+For encoding to a partial document, use [element_encode](#element_encode).

 ```php
 use function VeeWee\Xml\Dom\Configurator\pretty_print;